agimus-project/olt_ros2_pipeline/README.md

 :warning: As a prerequirement user has to build the [pym3t](https://github.com/agimus-project/pym3t) package from source!

-:warning: As a prerequirement user has to build the [happypose](https://github.com/agimus-project/happypose) from source!
+:warning: As a prerequirement user has to build the [happypose](https://github.com/agimus-project/happypose) package from source!

 ```bash
 # Optional dependencies used by examples.
 Awaits ROS Humble sync with new features